FlameLang/docs/docs/100-ideas.md

 ## Concise Lambda Notation

-Simple functions could be created concisely using $-notation.
+Simple functions could be created concisely using `$`-notation.

-Using $ as a term inside an expression creates a single-expression function that takes a single parameter:
+Using `$` as a term inside an expression could create a single-expression function that takes a single parameter:

 ```flame
 # These are equivalent: